anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In this exchange, the request is a result of the HTTP(S) default transport for this specification.
 There is no artifact provided to the registrar.
+As the caCerts artifact processing on the pledge may result in errors, signaled via HTTP status codes, the Registrar-Agent should log these for evaluation as outlined in {{log_hints}}.

 ### Response Artifact: CA-Certificates (caCerts) {#cacerts_artifact}